murraycadzow/2021-obss-day3/_episodes/03-reference-assembly.md

 ### Mapping command

-For each sample, we will now take the raw reads and map them to the reference genome, outputting a sorted `.bam` file inside the folder `samples_mapped`,
+For each sample, we will now take the raw reads and map them to the reference genome, outputting a sorted `.bam` file inside the folder `samples_mapped`.

 For a single sample, the command looks like this: